-As mentioned above, the potential trade of Tajikistan with Europe and other TRACECA countries is considerably unbalanced.
-The imports from TRACECA and Europe to Tajikistan are much more significant in volume - according to project estimates in 2010 the amount of potential imports should exceeded 1.3 M tons, - but also more diverse both in terms of commodity structure and countries concerned (see Figure 5 and Table 6 below):
+As mentioned above, Tajikistan's potential trade with Europe and other TRACECA countries is considerably unbalanced.
+Imports from TRACECA and Europe to Tajikistan are not only much more significant in volume (according to project estimates in 2010, the amount of potential imports exceeded 1.3 M tonnes) but also more diverse, both in terms of commodity structure and countries concerned (see Figure 5 and Table 6 below):

-- vegetable products (41%), namely cereals and milling products, are coming from Kazakhstan: - mineral products (26%), including salt, sulphur, etc., which are mainly imported from Kazakhstan and other Central Asia countries; - Foodstuff, beverages, tobacco (11%) consist of sugar and confectionary products imported from Europe, Ukraine/Moldova and Caucasus.
+- Vegetable products (41%), namely cereals and milling products, come from Kazakhstan. - Mineral products (26%), including salt, sulphur, etc., are mainly imported from Kazakhstan and other Central Asia countries. - Foodstuff, beverages, tobacco (11%) consist of sugar and confectionary products imported from Europe, Ukraine/Moldova and Caucasus.

-According to project estimates, in 2010 Tajikistan exported about 0.16 M tons to TRACECA region and Europe Its exports included two key categories of potentially containerizable goods (see Figure 6 and Table 7 below):
+According to project estimates, in 2010, Tajikistan exported about 0.16 M tonnes into the TRACECA region and Europe.
+Its exports included two key categories of potentially containerizable goods (see Figure 6 and Table 7 below):

 - Base metals and equipment (77%).
-This group included mainly aluminum and articles that were destined to Europe, Bulgaria/Romania and Turkey, but also iron and steel transported to Caucasus; and - Textiles (16%), namely cotton, meant for Europe, Turkey, Ukraine-Moldova.
+This group included mainly aluminum and articles that were destined for Europe, Bulgaria/Romania and Turkey, but also iron and steel transported to Caucasus; and - Textiles (16%), namely cotton, meant for Europe, Turkey, Ukraine-Moldova.

-Figure 5: Potential Trade with TRACECA Region - Commodity Structure of Imports to Tajikistan, 2010, in tons and %
+Figure 5: Potential Trade with TRACECA Region - Commodity Structure of Imports to Tajikistan, 2010, in tonnes and %